Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Design for SAR

 \subsubsection{Challenges and Open Questions}

-There are, however, many open challenges when it comes to the effective use of all these notations for MDE.
-That requires automation based on sound techniques that can ensure the values of the artefacts derived and compensate for the effort to develop models.
+There are, however, many open challenges in the effective use of these notations for MDE.
+That requires automation based on sound techniques that can ensure the values of the derived artefacts and compensate for the effort required to develop models.
 Some open problems are as follows.

-\paragraph{\textbf{Formalisation of Architectures for Adaptation.}} There is no standard or formal understanding of what it means for a self-adaptive system to adopt the MAPE-K architecture.
+\paragraph{\textbf{Formalisation of Architectures for Adaptation}} There is no standard or formal understanding of what it means for a self-adaptive system to adopt the MAPE-K architecture.
 This impacts the traceability between the code and the MAPE-K design of an adaptive system.
 It also makes it difficult to exploit the features of the MAPE-K architecture at the code level.

-\paragraph{\textbf{Support for Code Generation.}} The lack of MAPE-K formalisation leads to the lack of customised facilities to model and generate code that adopts that architecture.
+\paragraph{\textbf{Support for Code Generation}} The lack of MAPE-K formalisation leads to the lack of customised facilities to model and generate code that adopts that architecture.
 While general modelling languages and MDE tools can be employed, none provides domain-specific support, i.e., no native support to ensure the communication patterns and control flow of MAPE-K, for example, are enforced at either the model or coding levels.

-\paragraph{\textbf{Hybrid Reasoning.}} Adaptation is often a response to robotic hardware and environment changes, which are often better described via hybrid models.
+\paragraph{\textbf{Hybrid Reasoning}} Adaptation is often a response to robotic hardware and environment changes, which are often better described via hybrid models.
 While MBE is often focused on the software component, we need to employ hybrid models to generate simulations, identify meaningful tests, and reason about adaptation in self-adaptive robotics.
 There is a rich literature on hybrid model checkers and theorem provers.
-However, a practical approach that can handle the scale and complexity of robotic models is still missing.
+However, a practical approach capable of handling the scale and complexity of robotic models remains missing.

-\paragraph{\textbf{Integration with AI.}} MBE techniques are often component-based to a certain level, with at least some structure in the models to reflect commonly used architectures or computational resources.
-Extensions of the notations and techniques to deal with AI components are crucial for enabling the system-level approach necessary for adaptation.
+\paragraph{\textbf{Integration with AI}} MBE techniques are often component-based to a certain level, with at least some structure in the models to reflect commonly used architectures or computational resources.
+Extensions of the notations and techniques for dealing with AI components are crucial to enabling the system-level approach necessary for adaptation.